Gallery-of-Kaeon/Kaeon-FUSION/README.md

 there is no limit to what sort functionality can be implemented through interfaces.
 What's available now is only the tip of the iceberg.

-### The documentation decribes four different things: ONE, ONE+, FUSION, and Kaeon FUSION.
+### The documentation describes four different things: ONE, ONE+, FUSION, and Kaeon FUSION.
 What's that about?

 Unlike most other languages,
 Kaeon FUSION actually borrows its syntax from a language called ONE.